A useful Florence Travel Guide to guide you discover the city at its best

 Florence is the city of art par excellence, synonymous with all that is beautiful; home to poets, sculptors, and artists, from Dante and Boccaccio to Brunelleschi, Botticelli and Michelangelo, just to mention a few.
+You need a well done Florence travel guide.

 Florence is truly a city of art in all senses, not only in the monuments, the galleries, the museums and the churches, but also in everyday life, from the narrow charming streets and corners, to the ancient vaulted shops selling antiques and paintings.